CaptainSteubing/nicFW-Tools/README.md

 # nicFW-Tools

-Tools for nicFW for the TIDRADIO H3.
+A repository of tools for various things that you may want to do with Marcus Dudley's fantastic nicFW for the TIDRADIO H3.